ShivamRai2003/GeoServer-SLD-stylesheets/README.md

-# GeoServer-SLD-stylesheets
+# GeoServer-SLD-stylesheets (Google Code-in)

-## New SLD stylesheets for the example layers in GeoServer
+### New SLD stylesheets for the example layers in GeoServer